-Once she left the Lafayette House, and a few phone calls later, Steph came to a Bible study I was teaching.
+After leaving the Lafayette House, and a few phone calls later, Steph came to a Bible study I was teaching.
 Over time we became good friends and I watched Steph fight each and every day to stay clean.
-She has been successful in battling her addiction and now her boys are out of foster care and back with her.
+She has been successful in battling her addiction and now has her boys back from foster care.
 Through the years, she has developed an inward beauty that matches the outward beauty of her smile.

 As we talked on the phone one day, Steph said something that will stay with me forever.
-We were discussing some of our friends who trying to break free from addictions.
+We were discussing some of our friends who were trying to break free from addictions.
 Our conversation was about a couple who found themselves homeless and desperate.
 Their situation reminded Stephanie of all the times in the past she had found herself in similar circumstances.
-She thought back to the times she had no where to go, no one to help her and no one who she believed cared.
-Thinking back to her lowest moment, she shared that her family and even her friends – everyone she knew – everyone had given up on her.
+She thought back to the times she had nowhere to go, no one to help her, and no one who she believed cared.
+Thinking back to her lowest moment, she shared that her family and even her friends; basically everyone she knew, had given up on her.
 And then she said it.
 The words I will never forget.
 The words that seem to linger in my mind and repeat over and over.
 “I just needed one person to believe I could make it.
 Just one person!”

 God did send that one person for Stephanie and now her life is different because of it.
-She experienced something known as hesed in Hebrew.
-Hesed is a committed, faithful love that is offered not because someone feels obligated, but given without seeking anything in return.
+She experienced something known as “hesed” in Hebrew.
+Hesed is a committed, faithful love that is offered not as an obligation, but given without seeking anything in return.
 No expectations and no demands.
 It’s given in grace.
 And the amazing thing about grace is that once you’ve encountered it and experienced what it’s like to receive, you can’t help but give it to someone else.
 Having said that, I’m sure you must realize what Stephanie said next.
 She said, “I just needed one person to believe I could make it.
 Just one person.
 And now I want to be that one person for someone else!”
-She did, and she was, and she continues to be.
+She did and she continues to be.

 Romans 15:1-3 Msg “Those of us who are strong and able in the faith need to step in and lend a hand to those who falter and not do what is most convenient for us.
 Strength is for service, not status.
 Each one of us needs to look after the good of the people around us, asking ourselves, ‘How can I help?’
 And that’s exactly what Jesus did.
 He didn’t make it easy for himself by avoiding people’s troubles, but waded right in and helped out.”